 Analytic Methods in Archaeology.

 A survey of analytic techniques central to archaeological and paleoecological interpretation.
 Laboratory performance of artifact analysis and classification, computer-aided data management and statistical analysis.
 Three hours of class and three hours of laboratory.
 (Writing-intensive.)
 Prerequisite, 106.
+(Same as Geoarchaeology 325.)
 Maximum enrollment, 8.
-G T Jones.
+Quinn.